NOAA's Proposed Bluefin Tuna Rule: A Start, but Changes Are Needed

 The proposal includes several important changes to current regulations, but it can be strengthened.
 Here is a look at the proposed measures, as well as improvements that could be made to strengthen them:

-- Establish a gear restriction area in the Gulf of Mexico for March through May where surface longlines would be prohibited throughout the Gulf, but highly selective alternative gears such as greensticks and buoy gear would be allowed.
+- Establish a gear restriction area in the Gulf of Mexico for March through May where surface longlines would be prohibited throughout the Gulf, but highly selective alternative gears such as greensticks and buoy gear (PDF) would be allowed.
 This is a move that Pew supports.

 - Establish another gear restriction area off Cape Hatteras, NC from December through April.
 This is also a move Pew supports.